 We remain steadfast in our mission and know that we’ll now have to work even harder to help save and improve lives, as the already-poor will undoubtedly be the hardest hit by this crisis.

 You can donate to our COVID-19 FUND here.
-Gifts made to this fund will be divided between those of our recommended charities that are running special projects to address the COVID-19 pandemic.
-We will use our discretion as to how these funds will be regranted based on our assessment of the relative need, impact and cost-effectiveness of each intervention.
-Currently, we are focused on the following charities’’ COVID-19 response projects: Evidence Action, Project Healthy Children, GiveDirectly, Fistula Foundation, D-Rev and Living Goods.
+Gifts made to this fund will be divided between those of our recommended charities that are running special projects, related to the interventions we already recommend, to address the COVID-19 pandemic.
+Currently, we are focused on the following charities’ COVID-19 response projects: D-Rev, Evidence Action, Fistula Foundation, GiveDirectly, Living Goods, Malaria Consortium, Oxfam, Population Services International and Project Healthy Children.

 Note that although we feel the COVID-19 projects being run by these organizations look extremely promising, we feel it is incumbent on us to point out that because of the urgency of the situation, these interventions do not have the rigorous evidence of cost-effectiveness that we normally require before recommending a charity or program.

 We are deeply concerned for these families.
-As the pandemic hits and governments impose lockdowns to try to limit its spread, many will suddenly be unable to continue earning a living.
+As governments impose lockdowns to limit the spread of COVID-19, many families will suddenly be unable to continue earning a living.
 Few will have the financial resources to weather this storm, let alone provide care if a family member falls ill.
 To make matters worse, traditional aid programs that rely on face-to-face interaction may need to scale back at the same time.

-- We’ll start enrolling new recipients next week.
 We will focus first on urban areas, where we expect the economic impacts of COVID-19 will hit first and hardest.
-We will coordinate with local governments and NGOs to identify and prioritize underserved groups, and we’re starting with youth in Nairobi slums.
+We’ll coordinate with local governments and NGOs to identify and prioritize underserved groups.
+To start, we’re partnering to enroll recipients — mostly youth— in Nairobi slums.

-- We will enroll recipients remotely, using some combination of (a) our own existing databases of low-income households, (b) rosters provided by local NGO partners whom we have vetted, and (c) rosters of mobile money subscribers recruited through our partner mobile network operators.
+As we work to target particularly vulnerable recipients impacted by COVID-19, we will occasionally work with partners to reach recipients more rapidly.
+We will continue to own the end-to-end implementation process.
+As we scale, we will use a combination of (a) our own existing databases of low-income households, (b) rosters provided by local NGO partners whom we have vetted, and (c) rosters of mobile money subscribers recruited through our partner mobile network operators.
 Specific approaches will vary across countries.

 During the crisis, all GiveDirectly donations made through TLYCS will go to their international Covid-19 response.